message/iata/CZ.md

 - passengers who are unmarried partners of nationals of Andorra, Monaco, San Marino, Switzerland, Vatican City (Holy See) and an EEA Member State residing in Czechia.
 They must have a confirmation of their relationship issued by the Ministry of Foreign Affairs of Czechia;
 - passengers with a "D" visa issued by Czechia;
 - passengers with a "C" visa issued by Czechia after 11 May 2020.
+2. Passengers must complete a "Passenger Locator Form" before boarding.
+The form can be found at <a href="http://www.prijezdovyformular.cz/">http://www.prijezdovyformular.cz/</a>
+- This does not apply to:
+- nationals of Czechia with a service passport traveling on duty for a maximum stay of 72 hours;
+- passengers with a diplomatic passport traveling on duty for a maximum stay of 72 hours.
-2. Passengers arriving from Botswana, Brazil, Colombia, Eswatini, India, Lesotho, Malawi, Mozambique, Namibia, Nepal, Paraguay, Peru, Russian Fed., South Africa, Tanzania (incl.
+3. Passengers arriving from Botswana, Brazil, Colombia, Eswatini, India, Lesotho, Malawi, Mozambique, Namibia, Nepal, Paraguay, Peru, Russian Fed., South Africa, Tanzania (incl.
 Zanzibar and Pemba), Tunisia, Zambia or Zimbabwe are not allowed to enter.
 This does not apply to:
 - nationals of Czechia;
 - nationals of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See) with a temporary residence permit issued by Czechia;